The Disney Method

 ‘The Spoiler’ mindset enabled Disney to find the holes in his ideas and refine them by listening to the feedback and improving things step-by-step.

-The three different ‘characters’ described above helped Disney to look at ideas from different perspectives.
+The three different ‘characters’ described above helped Disney to consider ideas from various perspectives.

-We look at the world through our own eyes and, as a consequence, overlook what may be better alternatives.
+We view the world through our own eyes and, as a consequence, overlook potential better alternatives.

-It’s a similar method as Edward de Bono’s famous ‘Six Thinking Hats’ exercise.
+It’s a similar method to Edward de Bono’s famous ‘Six Thinking Hats’ exercise.

-These two great creative minds understood this type of thinking to be an invaluable exercise.
+These two great creative minds recognised this type of thinking as an invaluable exercise.

 As Alan Kay said, “A shift in perspective is worth 80 IQ points.”